Lyokone/flutterlocation/docs/interface.md

 ## onLocationChanged

-- Settings? (update settings of all other onLocationChanged)
+- Uses the global location settings

 ## setLocationSettings

+Will update the location settings of the current onLocationChanged

 - askForPermission